galdre/morphe/docs/core.md

 ## How does it work?

-In Clojure's grammar, `defn` forms have many optional and variadic terms.
-The main work of [`defn`](https://github.com/clojure/clojure/blob/clojure-1.9.0-alpha14/src/clj/clojure/core.clj#L283) is to parse the body of the macro, extracting all these terms; in the end its job is simply to write these out in a more restricted form to be compiled.
+In Clojure's grammar, `defn` forms have many optional and variadic terms (metadata, docstrings, single-arity vs. multi-arity structure, etc.).
+The main work of [`defn`](https://github.com/clojure/clojure/blob/clojure-1.9.0-alpha14/src/clj/clojure/core.clj#L283) is to parse the body of the macro, extracting all these terms; afterward its job is simply to write these out in a more restricted form to be compiled.

-`morphe` works by forking `clojure.core/defn`, splitting it into its two fundamental components: the parser and writer.
-The new parser outputs a `FnDef` record which is consumed by the writer.
+`morphe` works by forking `clojure.core/defn`, splitting it into these two fundamental components: the parser and writer.
+The forked parser outputs a `FnDef` record which is consumed by the writer.
 But between being parsed and being compiled, this record can easily be examined and/or modified by *aspect-defining* functions.

 ```Clojure
 #_=> (defn spied [fn-def] (m/alter-bodies fn-def `(let [r# (do ~@&body)] (println r#) r#)))